Projects

 Speech Acts

 Speech Acts is the podcast of Pratt Fine Arts’ Project Third (P3).
-Each month, a faculty member sits down with artists, curators, and cultural producers whose work engages deeply with social, political, and community-based issues.
+Each semester, a faculty member sits down with artists, curators, and cultural producers whose work engages deeply with social, political, and community-based issues.
 These conversations explore practices that defy traditional categories, experiment across disciplines, and respond to the urgent conditions of our time.

 Listen wherever you listen to podcasts: